Anno 117: Development

-Release and promotion
+Release

-The game was revealed during the Ubisoft Forward showcase in June 2024.
+Anno 117 was revealed during the Ubisoft Forward showcase in June 2024.
 A live-action teaser trailer was released to accompany the announcement.
 It features a public herald reciting Roman scripture to an empty field of sheep, which compensated for the lack of gameplay footage.
+Shortly after the initial reveal, a screenshot was leaked after being accidentally uploaded to the official Anno site and quickly removed.
+The leaked image showed a large coastal settlement divided into several areas.
 The herald appeared in a second promotional video featuring 117 social media comments from people who had long wished for the Roman Empire to be the setting for the new Anno game.
 Several artworks were released, which, according to the developers, contain some hints about the game's content.
-A screenshot has been leaked after being accidentally uploaded to the official Anno site and quickly removed.
-The leaked image showed a large coastal settlement divided into several areas.

 In July 2024, Ubisoft Mainz held a contest via Anno Union in which anyone was able to design an ornament for Anno 117.
 A template was provided for the contest that fans could use to get creative.
 The silhouette of a statue needed to be completed and sent to Ubisoft.
 Two further community contests were held, with participants creating an in-game quest in the first and designing an island in the second.
 At Gamescom 2024, Ubisoft shared new details about Anno 117.
-The game is set to introduce significant changes to established mechanics, especially through the concept of Romanization versus Celtic traditions.
-Players can choose cultural paths that influence city development, production chains, and population progression.
+Significant changes to established mechanics, especially through the concept of Romanization versus Celtic traditions, were introduced.
+Cultural paths that influence city development, production chains, and population progression were presented.
 In November 2024, the first official screenshots were released, showing the confirmed regions of Albion and Latium.
-The landscapes include rocky terrain, forested green areas, and a marsh-like environment.
+The shown landscapes include rocky terrain, forested green areas, and a marsh-like environment.

-In February 2025, Ubisoft announced multiple closed beta periods for Anno 117: Pax Romana, allowing players to sign up immediately for the first one.
+In February 2025, Ubisoft announced multiple closed beta periods for Anno 117, allowing players to sign up immediately for the first one.
 That same month, a developer trailer introduced modular ships as a new feature.
 GamingBolt reported that players can build and customize their ships with modifications such as oars for better maneuverability or extra sails to catch favorable winds.
 On 19 May 2025, a new trailer was released, unveiling gameplay for the first time.
 Polygon noted some changes from previous installments, such as the ability to construct buildings diagonally and the impact of production building placement on their surrounding area.
-At Gamescom 2025, publications and players were able to play a demo version of the game.
+At Gamescom 2025, attendants were able to play a demo version of the game.
 A PC-exclusive demo was released on 2 September 2025, featuring one hour of playable content.
+The soundtrack for Anno 117 was produced in collaboration with Dynamedion and released on 7 November 2025.
+The game was released on 13 November 2025 for PlayStation 5, Windows and Xbox Series X/S.